CartoDB/carto-selfhosted-helm/customizations/README.md

 # Customizations

-That file explain how to configure your CARTO selfhosted to meet your needs.
+This file explains how to configure CARTO Self-Hosted to meet your needs.

 ## Production Ready

-By default, the Helm configuration with the config files provided by CARTO should work but it's not production ready.
+By default, the Helm configuration provided by CARTO works out of the box, but it's **not production ready**.
-In the following steps we are going to explain the steps to approximate the installation to a production ready environment.
+These are the steps to prepare the installation to a production ready environment.

 It should be configured:
 - **MANDATORY** Configure the domain to be used.